-How much more solar will increase a San Antonio home’s is dependent on the area it is in.
+How much solar will increase a San Antonio home’s value by is dependent on the area it is in.
 However, the fact that owned solar panels increase value is undeniable.

 Another reason why solar in San Antonio is a great idea is the increased home value without increased property taxes.
 Texas gives homeowners with solar a 100 percent property tax exemption.
 This is a double win for solar generating homeowners.

-These valuable insights into the savings of solar make seeing the worth of this investment hard to miss.
+These valuable insights into the savings of solar makes it easy to see the worth of this investment.
 So stop letting your utility suck your hard-earned money out of your hands.
 Take control of your energy with solar.